?

 On arrival you will be greeted by a radiology staff member who will explain your scan.

-appointment times vary, on average please allow 30 minutes for your CT scan.
+Appointment times vary, on average please allow 30 minutes for your CT scan.
 There could be a delay on your appointment time, as we also scan emergency and inpatients on our CT scanners.

 Some CT Scans may require contrast.
 When the radiology staff inform you that you require CT contrast, they will go through an explanation and questionnaire, to ensure you understand.
 CT contrast highlights all your organs, vessels and body parts and assists the doctors reporting your images to make a diagnosis.